adam-corpinnovator/Chat-Conversation-Analyzer/README.md

-# Beauty AI Chat Analyzer
+# Layla AI Chat Analyzer

-A Streamlit dashboard for analyzing conversations from a beauty AI assistant MVP.
+A **secure** Streamlit dashboard for analyzing conversations from a beauty AI assistant MVP.
 This tool helps you explore, filter, and visualize chat data, with a focus on thread-level exploration and actionable analytics.

+## 🔐 Authentication & Security

+**NEW**: The dashboard now includes complete user authentication and management:
+- **Secure Login**: Username/password authentication with session management
+- **User Roles**: Admin and user role-based access control
+- **Profile Management**: Users can update their details and change passwords
+- **Admin Features**: User registration and management capabilities

 ## Features